-There once was a time that back in my early teens, I used to eat these green veggie burgers made from modified soy.
+Back in my early teens, I used to eat green veggie burgers made from modified soy.
 At the time of course I didn’t know any better and thought that these were a perfectly healthy staple to my then vegetarian diet.
 I recall my brother calling them “alien burgers” because of their greyish-green creepy colour.
 To make things worse I am pretty sure I popped them into the microwave and voila, I had dinner.

 What’s In It?

 1 bunch fresh spinach, washed, dried and stems removed

 1 medium onion, chopped

 1 cup tigernut flour (I use The Chufa Co.)

 2 tablespoons tamari

 1. Preheat oven to 350F.
 Place the spinach and onions in a food processor and blend on high until a coarse paste begins to form.
 Add the tigernut flour, coconut flour, oil, tamari, coconut flour, dill and blend again until all of the ingredients are combined.

 2. Fill a small bowl with water for wetting your hands while flattening out the patties.

 3. Begin rolling the spinach mixture into small balls and then flatten them out with your fingers or a fork, and then roll each ball in the tigernut flour for the outside of each patty.